back to top

 What Material Is a Softbox Made of?

-A softbox that you would buy from a photography store is made of different fabrics.
+A softbox you would buy from a photography store is made of different fabrics.
 They are black on the sides to prevent light from spilling out and have a white diffusion panel to soften the light on the front.
-Most are made from materials such as nylon and polyester, or blends of these materials.
+Most are made from materials such as nylon and polyester or a blend.

 A softbox creates great, flattering light.
-You don’t need to invest a lot of cash or a lot of time to add one to your arsenal of photo gear.
-With 20 minutes and a few items that you have in your kitchen and garage, you can build a DIY softbox.
+You don’t need to invest much cash or time to add one to your arsenal of photo gear.
+You can build a DIY softbox in 20 minutes and a few items in your kitchen and garage.

-A DIY softbox won’t look as nice or be as portable, but it will still offer quality photographs without breaking the bank.
-It’s the end result that really matters.
+A DIY softbox won’t look as nice or portable as the one you buy.
+But it will still help you shoot quality photos without breaking the bank.
+It’s the result that matters!